cilium/cilium.io/src/posts/30-11-2017-cilium-now-supports-kafka/index.md

   - Announcements
 tags:
   - release
+ogSummary: `We have released Cilium v0.12 a couple of weeks back.
+One of the exciting feature additions is the introduction of Kafka protocol visibility and policy enforcement in form of a tech preview.`
 ---

-{{preview}}

-We have released Cilium v0.12 a couple of weeks back.
-One of the exciting feature additions is the introduction of Kafka protocol visibility and policy enforcement in form of a tech preview.

-{{/preview}}

 We have released Cilium v0.12 a couple of weeks back.
 One of the exciting feature additions is the introduction of Kafka protocol visibility and policy enforcement in form of a tech preview.